shcorya/swarm.yachts/stacks/ldap/index.md

 # GLAuth
 [GLAuth](https://glauth.github.io/) is a go-lang implementation of the LDAP server protocol that can be configured to utilize a variety of backend storage, including S3 or a SQL database.
 MySQL/MariaDB, PostgreSQL, and SQLite are supported.
 A config file can also be used as a backend, which could be deployed as a swarm config.
 This example stack deployment will use PostgreSQL.

-## Configuration
+## Setup
 First, create the docker config template, which can be used with either MariaDB or PostgreSQL.
-By using a config template, one can set GLAuth configuration options with environmental variables add to the swarm service.
+By using a config template, one can set GLAuth configuration options with environmental variables passed to the swarm service.

 ### Swarm Config
 ```bash